jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     Exception: 'BOOM!'

-  because it is not a :ref:`ModuleNotFoundError`, the `try statement`_ will only catch the Exception_ given and its children in the ``except`` block, all others will be raised
+  because Exception_ is not :ref:`ModuleNotFoundError`, the `try statement`_ will only catch the one given in the ``except`` block and its children, all others will be raised

 * I change it back to what works